 Plum Review – Is ‘AI’ the best way to save and invest?

-12 min Read Published: 20 Jan 2023
+14 min Read Published: 20 Mar 2024

 Plum review - Is AI the best way to save and invest?

 There are many ways to start saving and investing, but what is the best way and how can you get started?
+In this article, we take a look at the money app Plum which allows you to both save automatically and choose to invest your money.
+We look at how Plum* works, its key features and how it compares to other money apps.

 What is Plum and how does it work?

 Plum* is a savings and investment 'robot' for your phone that analyses your spending and automatically saves your money for you, so you don't have to.
-Plum decided to make saving money seem less of a chore and easier by allowing us to spend on 'things we want, rather than things we need'.
+Plum is designed to make saving money seem less of a chore and easier by allowing us to spend on 'things we want, rather than things we need'.
 Originally Plum worked using a Facebook messenger chatbot but has since developed into stand-alone iOS and Android apps.

-Plum works by linking to your bank account (it supports all major UK banks) and analyses your spending and transactions to work out the best amount to put away every week.
+Plum works by linking to your bank account (it supports all major UK banks) and analysing your spending and transactions to work out the best amount to put away every week.
 You determine how much you want Plum to save and can ask it to stop saving at any time.
 To sign up to Plum you need to be a UK resident, aged 18+ and have a UK current bank account.

 With Plum not only do you have the opportunity to build up a savings pot, but you can also invest your savings for a small monthly fee.